A legacy trust, also known as a "wealth trust", is an

 Legacy plans are normally funded through annual gifts and are overseen

 by an appointed trustee.
-The donor cannot serve as the trustee, who is
+The donor cannot serve as the trustee –

 the person responsible for overseeing the trust and dispersing funds from